Dyofix Lake Dye

 Hold cursor over a picture to view a larger image

-Algae floats about in the water column and can migrate to the surface so with algae it is best to keep the lake at a higher dose rate, from personal experience (depending how severe the algae problems are) i would recomend double the standard dose rate this then has to be kept topped up, if the dose rate is allowed to fall algae can bloom in just days.
-Even at double the standard dose rate there will still be some algae in the system, low amounts of algae are beneficial as it provides food for rotifers and zooplankton that are then consumed by the fish, but when algae gets out of control it can cause huge problems from massive ph swings to total de-oxygenation if it suddenly dies back.
+Algae floats about in the water column and can migrate to the surface so with algae it is best to keep the lake at a higher dose rate, from personal experience (depending how severe the algae problems are) i would recomend double the minimum dose rate, this then has to be kept topped up.
+Even at double the standard dose rate there will still be some algae in the system, low amounts of algae are beneficial as it provides food for rotifers and zooplankton that are then consumed by the fish, but when algae gets out of control it can cause huge problems from massive dissolved oxygen and ph swings to total de-oxygenation if it suddenly dies back.